ErdalNayir/Ruler-of-Sea/README.md

 # Ruler-of-Sea
 Javascript Game that I have made for "Web Based Development" lesson

 In this project We are asked to create game which can be worked on web.
 So I came up with idea and created this game.
 It took 3 days to create the game.
-I have searched more than 100 websites to create this game.
+I have searched more than 100 websites to create the project.

 </br></br>